giesse/red-json/README.md

 Note: Red's integers are only 32bits while JSON data may contain 64bit integers (eg. see tests/data/twitter.json).
 This could be a source of silent bugs.
 Please beware.

+Also, please be aware that keys in JSON data are case sensitive.
+Use `select/case` and `put/case` on the resulting Red maps if needed.

 # Testing

 - %tests.red                   Runs all the tests